Modern Slavery act Transparency Statement

 Employees should be free to join trade unions (or other kinds of representation) and, where appropriate, to carry out representative functions at work, in accordance with relevant legislation.
 Employees should not be discriminated against, or, be treated unfavourably or differently because they carry out representative functions.

 Wages and benefits need to be in accordance with the relevant legislation.
 Employees should give their informed, freely given consent to any deductions (which should also be lawful).

 Where children under the age of 18 are legally employed, they must not be employed at night or in hazardous conditions.
 All suppliers must work towards elimination of child labour and this should be in a manner consistent with the best interests of the children concerned.

 Suppliers should comply with legislation and/ or industry standards on working hours, giving employees days off and resting times accordingly.
-Suppliers must not make workers do more than 48 hours overtime per week and workers shall be provided with at least one day off in every seven.
+Suppliers must not make workers engage in work over 48 hours in any given week unless the worker provides consent in line with the working time regulation and workers shall be provided with at least one day off in every seven.

-Treating employees with respect and dignity
+Treating Employees with Respect and Dignity

 Employees should never be abused, harassed or intimidated, and any disciplinary measures taken should be recorded.
 Employees should have access to a written grievance or appeal procedure that is clear and easy to understand.
 Employees who are unable to read the procedure should be introduced to a suitable person, who can read and explain it to them.